 2) Improved Conversion Opportunities

-Because we make your websites accessibile, you are able to reach a wider audience.
-As we’ve already mentioned, this isn’t only permanently disabled individuals, but those with a short-term condition that affects their ability.
+Because we make your websites accessible, you can reach a wider audience.
+As we’ve already mentioned, this isn’t only about permanently disabled individuals, but also about those with a short-term condition that affects their ability.

 3) Improved Goodwill

 It only takes one bad experience for a potential customer to be discouraged forever.
-Making things accessible will in all probability lead to increased goodwill and make your products and services more appealing to a wider range of individuals, even if at the moment they’re not quite ready to make a commitment to you.
+Making things accessible will, in all likelihood, lead to increased goodwill and make your products and services more appealing to a broader range of individuals, even if they are not quite ready to commit to you at the moment.

 You’re addressing wider and wider audiences and bringing more and more people in